 Photo: Prospective students participated in our virtual Scholarship Showcase on February 19, 2021

-Last Fall we announced the addition of three new premier scholarships that will provide full-tuition scholarships.
+Last Fall we announced the addition of three new premier financial awards that will provide full-tuition scholarships.
 We are now pleased to introduce you to the worthy recipients of those awards, in addition to the newest Girod Fellow.

-Boerigter Grant—covers both tuition and living expenses for one year for an in-residence M.Div. student.
-The recipient must feel called to be a pastor in the Reformed tradition.
+Boerigter Grant—covers full tuition and some living expenses for a full-time M.Div. student who is called to be a pastor in the Reformed tradition.
 The grant is named after George Boerigter, a 1966 graduate of the seminary who spent several years as a pastor bringing his business savvy to ministry, and then went into business, bringing his ministerial skills to the marketplace.

 Ben recently graduated from Northwestern College in Orange City, IA, where he majored in Biblical/Theological Studies and minored in English Literature.
 Throughout college, Ben worked in campus ministry and residence life and was involved in athletics and theatre (where he met his fiancée, Nicole).
 Ben and Nicole will be moving to Holland after they get married this summer.